DDzanga/graphhopper-docker/README.md

-# Israel Hiking Map Graphopper router using Docker
+# Graphopper router using Docker

 ## Installation